10:07 AM

 ACRA's influencer policy includes attending a minimum of one cultural activity during their visit to promote on social media.

-ACRA hosted Edge Outdoors in the summer of 2023 and collaborated with the Aspen Historical Society and Skyler Lomahaftewah to share indigenous wisdom.
+ACRA hosted Edge Outdoors in the summer of 2023 and 2024 and collaborated with the Aspen Historical Society and Skyler Lomahaftewah to share indigenous wisdom.
 During the retreat the Aspen Historical Society led a program with Skyler Lomahaftewah, a Northern Ute Tribal member, called Seasons of the Nuche; Tales of the Ute People.
 In this program they shared the history of what it is was like for the native people in Colorado and what happened in the 1880’s leading to their forced removal.
 Skyler also shared his experience on being a modern day Ute/American.

 Communicate what it means to contribute to the community and preserve its small-town character.